-The advantage of air - water heat pumps is their quick and easy usability in applications where another type of heat pump can increase the initial installation cost.
-With a thorough planning of the overall heating system, air - water heat pumps can work with high efficiency and thus with low operating costs.
+The advantage of air-water heat pumps is their quick and easy deployment in applications where other types of heat pumps can increase the initial installation cost.
+With thorough planning of the overall heating system, air-water heat pumps can work with high efficiency and thus with low operating expenses.
 Moreover, they are usually ready to produce cold water for the possibility of active cooling of the building.
-They can easily cope with the sudden and large fluctuations in the weather conditions today.
+They can easily cope with the sudden fluctuations in weather conditions today.

-Heat pumps require almost no special maintenance and currently allow high control of operation through intelligent technologies.
+Heat pumps require almost no special maintenance and currently allow high operation stability with intelligent control technologies.